-We have mentioned already that self-development of a person is conducted along three major lines: ethical, intellectual, and psychoenergetical ones.
+We have already mentioned that self-development of a person is conducted along three major lines: ethical, intellectual, and psychoenergetical ones.
 At that, the ethical one is the most important.

 As Juan Matus put it , God provides according to our impeccability.
-In other words, He allows us to approach Him, to experience increasing joy, happiness from contacts with Him, and bliss of spiritual life — as we proceed in terms of our ethical self-perfection.
+In other words, He allows us to approach Him, to experience increasing joy, happiness from contacts with Him, and the bliss of a spiritual life — as we proceed in terms of our ethical self-perfection.

 Per Juan Matus, impeccability means ethical perfection, i.e. correctness (objective correctness from God’s point of view) of our actions, words, thoughts, and emotions.

-It is also essential to understand that advancement along any of the three mentioned lines of development contributes to mastering of the other two.
+It is also essential to understand that advancement along any of the three mentioned lines of development contributes to mastering the other two.

-But it is understanding and observance of ethical principles that serves as the foundation of all the practice.
+But it is the understanding and observance of ethical principles that serves as the foundation of all the practice.
 Ethics is the core of the spiritual self-development.
 It is around this core that forms and grows everything else that makes up the essence of the spiritual seeker: knowledge, skills, psychoenergetical abilities, and other qualities.
 The height and durability of this core is what the success of one’s spiritual efforts depends on.
 It is with this ethical core that we grow towards God.
 And God allows us to approach Him according to the degree of our ethical perfection.

 The basis of ethics is love: love primarily in the aspects of compassion, ability to forgive, tolerance, tenderness, self-sacrifice, etc. Love has many aspects: we must remember that and make sure we cultivate all aspects of love.

 We can develop “cordial” love in two ways:

 The first of them can be called exoteric, i.e. natural.
 For example, through motherhood, raising children, sexual relationships, love for nature, for animals, etc.